Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

+- As a `ChatRoom` I can notify of new messages to all the subscribed `UserSession`s

 ## Todo

-- As a `ChatRoom` I can notify of new messages to all the subscribed `UserSession`
+- The module `ChatRooms` should be reorganized like the `UserSessions`
+- Enhancement: Think if it could be useful to use `Mox` instead of `Mock`
 - As a `UserSession` I can join a chatroom
 - As a `UserSession` I can send messages to a chatroom
 - Think about to rename or remove `UserSessions.send` (it could be